jfpoilpret/fast-arduino-lib/dox/tutorial.md

 is used by other FastArduino API on several occasions whenever these API need to wait for something:
 - `watchdog::Watchdog::delay()` while waiting for time to elapse for the given delay
 - `timer::RTT::delay()` while waiting for time to elapse for the given delay
-- `streams::OutputBuffer::flush()` while waiting until all stream content has been read by a consumer (e.g. UART)
+- `streams::ostreambuf::flush()` while waiting until all stream content has been read by a consumer (e.g. UART)
 - `containers::pull()` and `containers::peek()` while waiting for an item to be pushed to a queue
 - `devices::rf::NRF24L01` when sending or receving payload